aurelia/aurelia.github.io-old/_harp/get-started.md

 > **Note:** You don't have to use 6to5 or even ES6 to write an Aurelia app.
 You can use AtScript, TypeScript, CoffeeScript...or today's browser language: ES5.
 Simply follow the language's standard pattern for creating classes and everything will work fine.

 Ok.
 Now that we have a _view-model_ with some basic data and behavior.
-Let's have a look at it's partner in crime...the _view_.
+Let's have a look at its partner in crime...the _view_.

-#### app.html
+### app.html
 ```markup
 <template>
   <section>